williamthom-as/cure/README.md

 ### CLI
 Cure requires a template and source CSV file to be provided.
 The template file can be either JSON or YAML, and it must contain all the instructions you wish to perform.

-Please see the [Getting Started](docs/examples/examples.md) article in the examples directory for more information.

 You can run the CLI using the following command: